Articles on: Interpreting your results

 What does my fermentation score mean?

-A single Fermentation Score on its own may not tell you much.
-Your FoodMarble device is meant to be used overtime so that users can see trends and patterns in their fermentation based on their hydrogen and methane readings.
-By taking regular breath tests throughout the day, you will gain a deeper insight about your digestion and digestive system over time.
-We also strongly encourage users to log their symptoms, meals, sleep, and stress.
+A single fermentation score on its own may not tell you much.
+Your FoodMarble device is meant to be used regularly overtime to help you discover trends in your fermentation based on your hydrogen and methane readings.

 Your levels of fermentation are unique to you and can be affected by:

 High fermentation isn't necessarily a bad thing.
-For this reason, symptom logging is very important.
-By using the FoodMarble app to record your fermentation scores and your symptoms, you will soon learn to distinguish the good fermentation from the bad fermentation (i.e. the fermentation that causes symptoms).
+The fermentation process is how your gut microbes break down certain carbohydrates and the gases produced are byproducts of this and what may contribute to symptoms.
+For this reason, symptom logging is highly important.
+By using the FoodMarble app to record your fermentation scores and your symptoms, you can learn to distinguish the good fermentation from the bad fermentation (i.e. the fermentation that causes symptoms).
 Your device helps you find out which food components are most compatible with your digestive system and which ones trigger symptoms.
 Though, symptoms may also be exasperated by stress and even physical exercise.

-FoodMarble devices are designed to help people who struggle with digestive problems such as bloating, abdominal pain, constipation and diarrhoea.
+Your FoodMarble device is designed to help those struggling with digestive problems such as bloating, abdominal pain, constipation and diarrhoea.
 Sometimes these symptoms are triggered by the body's response to particular foods.
 By logging the food that you eat, and the level of fermentation occurring afterwards (which is what the breath test scores indicate) you can eventually discover a food / food type which leads to higher levels of fermentation.
 Combining this with logs of your symptoms will show you what foods are leading to uncomfortable or painful symptoms.

 If you are unsure about the underlying cause of your digestive problems, you should contact your doctor in the first instance.